sjwilliams/scrollstory/README.md

 ```

 ## API
 ScrollStory exposes many methods for interacting with the widget.
-The API is avaiable, like other jQuery UI widgets, by accessing it via its namespace and name on the element you instantiate on.
-You should probaby cache the object like so:
+The API is available, like other jQuery UI widgets, by accessing it via its namespace and name on the element you instantiate on.
+You should probably cache the object like so:

 ```js
 // save to an object